-4.5.
-Close-range (< 3 km range) accuracy
+4.6.
+Close-range (<3 km range) accuracy

-In order to better compare the features present in the LiDAR and radar-derived elevations and the spatial distribution of differences at the closer range, Figure 22 shows a subsection of the data covering the area of the northeastern beach in more detail.
-Figure 22 (a) shows the radar derived waterline results; (b) shows the LiDAR survey; (c) the difference between the waterline and LiDAR elevations and (d) the areas likely to be shadowed based on ray tracing and the LiDAR survey.
-It is clear from the difference plot in Figure 22(c) that the waterline method determines absolute elevations along the immediate eastern and southern beach very well.
+In order to better compare the features present in the LiDAR and radar-derived elevations and the spatial distribution of differences at the closer range, Fig. 22 shows a subsection of the data covering the area of the northeastern beach in more detail.
+Fig. 22(a) shows the radar derived waterline results; (b) shows the LiDAR survey; (c) the difference between the waterline and LiDAR elevations and (d) the areas likely to be shadowed based on ray tracing and the LiDAR survey.
+It is clear from the difference plot in Fig. 22(c) that the waterline method determines absolute elevations along the immediate eastern and southern beach very well.
 Areas further from the radar and thus also further from the location relating to the water level data show an increasing over estimate in the elevations compared with the LiDAR survey.
-Some areas of the sand flats are shadowed from the radar, as illustrated by the shadow plot in Figure 22d, calculated from the LiDAR survey using a simple ray tracing approach.
+Some areas of the sand flats are shadowed from the radar, as illustrated by the shadow plot in Fig. 22d, calculated from the LiDAR survey using a simple ray-tracing approach.
 Thus elevations calculated for these areas are not likely to be accurate.

-Figure 23 shows a series of error histograms comparing the LiDAR elevations with those of the Temporal Waterline at different ranges from the radar.
-The region within 0.75 km of the radar location (Figure 23a) exhibits a mean bias of 0.12 m higher than the LiDAR survey, while the regions from 0.75 km range to 1.5 km range (Figure 23b); from 1.5 km - 2.25 km (Figure 23c) and from 2.25 km - 3 km (Figure 23d) exhibit a greater bias of 0.52 m.
-The 0.48 m and 0.59 m respectively.
-These regions encompass more of the flatter areas of sand flats.
-This reinforces the conclusions from Figure 21 suggesting these flatter areas consistently experience pooling water, and also include larger areas shadowed from the view of the radar which are likley to have erronious values.
+Fig. 23 shows a series of error histograms comparing the LiDAR elevations with those of the Temporal Waterline at different ranges from the radar.
+The region within 0.75 km of the radar location (Fig. 23a) exhibits a mean bias of 0.12 m higher than the LiDAR survey, whilst the regions from 0.75 km-1.5 km (Fig. 23b); from 1.5 km-2.25 km (Fig. 23c) and from 2.25 km-3 km range (Fig. 23d) exhibit a greater bias of 0.52 m,